-At Stewart J. Guss Personal Injury Lawyers, we’ve represented many accident victims in the Lafayette area—and have come to understand why residents love it here.
+Lafayette has a lot to offer to both residents and visitors alike.
 Everything from the food to the music to the language reflects the unique mix of Creole and Cajun cultures—and for a city of this size, Lafayette’s cultural legacy is unmatched.
-Whatever your reason for coming to Lafayette, most people don’t intend to leave—which might explain why Lafayette’s population continues to enjoy strong growth while the overall state’s population creeps up much more slowly.
+Whatever their reasons for coming to Lafayette, most people don’t intend to leave—which might explain why Lafayette’s population continues to enjoy strong growth while the overall state’s population creeps up much more slowly.

-If you were injured in a car wreck, you might feel confused about what to do or where to turn.
-The team of lawyers and legal professionals at the office of Stewart J. Guss Personal Injury Lawyers offer FREE consultations to accident victims.
+If you suffered injuries in a Lafayette car crash, you might feel confused about what to do or where to turn.
+Our team of Lafayette car accident lawyers and legal professionals at the office of Stewart J. Guss Personal Injury Lawyers offer FREE consultations to car accident victims.
 This no-strings, confidential consultation is available 24 hours a day, 7 days a week.
-If you decide to hire us, you never have to pay a DIME upfront, and we don’t get paid unless you get paid.
-We treat our clients like family and have thousands of satisfied clients, so please call us today at 800-898-4877 or to discuss your situation and start the process right away.
+If you decide to hire us to help you with your car accident claim, you never have to pay a DIME upfront, and we don’t get paid unless you get paid.
+We treat our clients like family and have thousands of satisfied clients, so please call us today at 800-898-4877 or CLICK HERE to discuss your situation and start the process right away.

 Car Accident Statistics for Lafayette

 As the fourth largest city in the state of Louisiana, Lafayette sees its share of car accidents each year.
-In one recent year, the city saw nine fatal crashes and 2,162 accidents that caused injuries.
-Lafayette Parish as a whole saw eighteen fatal crashes and 2,905 injury-producing crashes for the year.
+In 2022, Lafayette parish saw more than 4,000 injury car accidents and 19 fatal crashes.

-After a crash, victims often suffer from serious injuries, including:
+After a car crash, victims often suffer from serious injuries, including:

 - Broken bones